 - a.
 Issues in the Theory of Epistemology: Forms and Types of knowledge, Validation of knowledge - b.
 Positivism and It's Critique: Contributions of Comte, Durkheim and Popper. - c.
+Contribution of Popper: Durkheim and Popper - d.
 Methodological perspectives in Sociology.

 Unit-II: Social Research and Scientific Method